cdl-geneseo/geneseo-dictionary/C/Circle-of-Death.md

 # Circle of Death

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-A-D

-Bibliographies and Study Guides : Circle of Death

 Created by  Unknown User (tjc13), last modified on Nov 24, 2008

 noun- a drinking game incorporating a deck of cards, a group of people, a table, and a lot of shouting and screaming.